 Seek and develop Christlike attributes, including those outlined in Mosiah 3:19, D&C 4, and Chapter 6 of Preach My Gospel

-Develop a good work ethic and exercise regularly
+Develop a good work ethic through household responsibilities and paid employment

 Develop healthy coping skills for managing stressful schedules, meeting deadlines, resolving relationship conflicts, and fulfilling commitments